 • Conscience Alley worksheet 2

-How can these resources be used?
+How can I use these resources?

-The resources can be used to explore characters in books that you are reading as a class or to develop a character in drama or before writing.
-It gives the opportunity to infer characters’ thoughts feelings and actions, developing pupils’ inference skills.
+You can use the resources to explore characters in books that you are reading as a class or to develop a character in drama or before writing.

-Conscience Alley is one of the many strategies used in Plazoom’s Real Comprehension, a whole school resource to develop reading skills and promote reading for pleasure.
+Conscience Alley is one of the many strategies used in Plazoom’s Real Comprehension, a whole-school resource to develop reading skills and promote reading for pleasure.

 • Conscience Alley worksheet 1